JuliaDiff/BlueStyle/julia/style-guide.md

 end
 ```

-If we truely care about performance there is one more thing we can do by making our type parametric.
+If we truly care about performance there is one more thing we can do by making our type parametric.
 The current definition of `MySubString` allows us to modify the `string` field at any time with any subtype of `AbstractString`.
 Using a parametric type allows to use any subtype of `AbstractString` upon construction but the field type will be set to something concrete (like `String`) and cannot be changed for the lifetime of the instance.